 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Belfast air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Belfast is currently 4.3 times the WHO annual air quality guideline value

 Good 14 US AQI

 |Friday, Aug 19|

 Good 8 US AQI

 Belfast is a city located in the northern region of Ireland, being both the capital as well as the largest city situated in Northern Ireland.
 It is home to over 343 thousand inhabitants, and is counted as the twelfth largest city in the United Kingdom as well as the largest in Ireland.
 It has a prominent history as a major port city as well as playing a large role in the industrial revolution that took place between the 18th and 19th century.
 It still sees itself today as an important fixture amongst the U. K’s ports, with many industrial docks present, and as such this has played a large part in the continued deterioration of air quality seen in Northern Ireland.